Schwad/chronic_pain_outcomes_in_ruby_talk/slides.md

 ---
 template: primary-slide

-# Other thoughts on future processing:
+# Other thoughts on the future:

 --

 ### Measure 'closeness'
---

 ### Increase dataset size
---

 ### Publish dataset for analysis from fellow Rubyists

---

-### Beyond AVN

----
-template: primary-slide
-class: center, middle

-# WIP: Forecasting
+### WIP: Forecasting

 ???

-Need stronger source of data before I publish any forecasting information.
-Also forecasting would not necessarily be a public consumption until a baseline was established.

-We could at least form a hypothesis about 'pain up' or 'pain down' days.
+Also did a logistic regression approach which I will be publishing along with the slides

 ---
 template: primary-slide
 class: center, middle